devBhaskar98/project-nodejs-ts-rentalProduct-trending-service/README.md

 # Basic API

+NODE V18.17.0

 This is a boilerplate for an Express based API written in Typescript.
 Simply clone this repository and run.

 ```bash
 npm install
 ```

 You can use nodemon or ts-node to run a development server.
 Install them globally first:

 ```bash
 npm install -g nodemon ts-node typescript